Ksirashi/Presets/Dungeons/Shadowbringers/Dohn Mheg.md

 **1st Boss** is complicated, the same issue as Lapis Manalis orbs - they are not vfx and not entities.
 They *seem* to have fixed pattern though, but I need more testing for it.
 If that's the case, I'll do this boss later.
-If not, well, F.
+If not, well, F

 **3rd Boss**
 ```